KhoomeiK/LlamaGym/README.md

     train_stats = agent.terminate_episode() # trains if batch is full
 ```

+Some reminders:
-Note: the above code snippets are mildly simplified but a fully working example is available in `examples/blackjack.py`.
+- above code snippets are mildly simplified above but a fully working example is available in [`examples/blackjack.py`](https://github.com/KhoomeiK/LlamaGym/blob/main/examples/blackjack.py)
+- getting online RL to converge is notoriously difficult so you'll have to mess with hyperparameters to see improvement
+- our implementation values simplicity so is not as compute efficient as e.g. [Lamorel](https://github.com/flowersteam/lamorel), but easier to start playing around with
+- LlamaGym is a weekend project and still a WIP, but we love contributions!

 ## Relevant Work
 - [Grounding Large Language Models with Online Reinforcement Learning](https://github.com/flowersteam/Grounding_LLMs_with_online_RL)